pypa/pipenv/docs/diagnose.rst

 * ``%LOCALAPPDATA%\pipenv\pipenv\Cache`` (Windows)
 * ``~/.cache/pipenv`` (other operating systems)

-Pipenv does not install prereleases (i.e. a version with an alpha/beta/etc. suffix, such as *1.0b1*) by default.
+Pipenv does not install pre-releases (i.e. a version with an alpha/beta/etc. suffix, such as *1.0b1*) by default.
 You will need to pass the ``--pre`` flag in your command, or set